blindnet-io/product-management/refs/schemas/prif/RFC-prif.md

 E.g. We have a data capture associated to "CONTACT.ADDRESS" data category.
 The Data Subject makes a DELETE request related to all of their data falling under "CONTACT" data category.
 The developer can easily identify "CONTACT.ADDRESS" as being a subcategory of ""CONTACT.ADDRESS".

 However, this notation (although intuitive) is to the best of my knoweldge, non-standard.
 Maybe there are reasons for it, or a standard (better) notation we can adopt?
+Or if none (which would be surprising) we could define our syntax using [Backus-Naur Form](https://datatracker.ietf.org/doc/html/rfc4234).
+Advantage: geeks will love us.

 ### Reply-to is maybe unnecessary